 Description of structure

-The IT governance structure, as of July 2019, has a Strategic IT Committee (SITC) that advises the Vice Chancellor for Information Technology (VCIT) / CIO, who in turn consults with the Executive Cabinet.
+The IT governance structure has a Strategic IT Committee (SITC) that advises the Vice Chancellor for Information Technology (VCIT) / CIO, who in turn consults with the Executive Cabinet.
 Under the SITC are three domain committees which operate independently but also advise the SITC.
 These committees are the Educational Technology Committee, the Enterprise Applications Committee, and the Research, Scholarship and Creativity IT Committee.
-These committees can appoint steering teams or advisory groups as needed to help them carry out their work.
+These committees can appoint steering teams or working groups as needed to help them carry out their work.
 The Chief Information Security Officer is a member of the SITC and IT Security is represented on each of the domain committees.
 The Campus IT Directors serve as a significant advisory group to the VCIT/CIO.

 Additional information will be added to this site as processes are put into place.
 If you have questions, please contact the IT Governance Coordinator.